 We may conduct redemptions without a stockholder vote pursuant to the tender offer rules of the SEC.
-However, we will seek stockholder approval if it is required by law or Nasdaq rules, or we may decide to seek stockholder approval for business or other legal reasons.
+However, we will seek stockholder approval if it is required by law or Nasdaq rules (as is the case for the Proposed Business Combination), or we may decide to seek stockholder approval for business or other legal reasons.
 Presented in the table below is a graphic explanation of the types of Business Combinations we may consider and whether stockholder approval is currently required under Delaware law for each such transaction.

-Whether Stockholder

-Type of Transaction Approval is Required

-Purchase of assets No

-Purchase of stock of target not involving a merger with the Company No

-Merger of target into a subsidiary of the Company No

-Merger of the Company with a target Yes
+Type of Transaction Whether Stockholder Approval is Required Purchase of assets No Purchase of stock of target not involving a merger with the Company No Merger of target into a subsidiary of the Company No Merger of the Company with a target Yes